What to Do If You Are Injured in a Hit-and-Run Accident in New York

 Seeking Legal Help

 If you or a loved one have recently been a victim of personal injury as a result of a hit-and-run accident, we at Gattuso & Ciottoli, PLLC may be able to help.
-Our offices are based in Fayetteville and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices are based in Syracuse and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Contact us today to schedule a free consultation with one of our experienced New York hit-and-run accident attorneys.
 Let us fight for you.